 How could the Valentines invade the mansion so easily? they had inside info given to them by...
 Walter.

 Just a quick one but Seras being a virgin seems awfully convenient since it means Alucard could turn her.
 Until Zorin starts mind raping her.
 Then it's revealed that she saw both her parents killed, got shot in the stomach, then had to watch as one of the thugs raped her mother's corpse.
-Hardly surprising that she was still a virgin despite likely being in her 20s.
+Hardly surprising that she was still a virgin despite being 19.

 In a similar vein, Sir Integra Hellsing herself is also stated to be a virgin, despite being even older than Seras.
 Given her position it's not too much of a stretch to imagine this as an excellent safeguard against becoming a mindless ghoul.
 Should she ever fall at the hands of a vampire she will either be killed outright or turned into a vampire and still mostly retain her state of mind, like Seras when she was turned.